-Introducing Surge HG
+Introducing Surge HG Alfalfa

 Surge HG is a medium tall variety with a dense, leafy canopy and high leaf-to-stem ratio.
 As a non-transgenic variety, Surge HG does not require special stewardship management considerations.
 Surge HG has the flexibility to adjust to aggressive harvest systems to maximize yield and quality or to more relaxed schedules focused on tonnage.
 Lodging tolerance is comparable to other high-yielding competitive varieties.

-Improved Fibre Digestibility
+Improved Fiber Digestibility

 |Root Habit||Tap Root|